The Hidden Cost of Contract Intake Chaos—and How Automated Forms Fix It

 - Sirion

-When contracting stalls, the culprit is often the endless back-and-forth to collect missing details.
+Contract teams need automated intake forms because manual processes create endless back-and-forth that stalls deals and drains resources.
 The fix is straightforward: systems that collect complete, validated information upfront—specifically AI-powered CLM platforms with automated intake forms integrated with CRM and e-signature.
 These logic-driven, web-based forms ask only relevant questions, validate inputs, route requests to the right owners, and push clean data into downstream drafting and approvals.
 Teams report up to a 60% reduction in administrative tasks after Sirion’s CLM implementation, a clear signal that intelligent intake cuts coordination noise and accelerates cycle time.
 This article shows legal, procurement, vendor management, and finance leaders how automated intake forms reduce friction, improve data quality, and deliver measurable ROI across the contract lifecycle.

 Understanding the Back-and-Forth Crisis in Contracting